kubernetes/website/content/en/docs/concepts/configuration/taint-and-toleration.md

 Node conditions with `NoSchedule` effect.
 Similarly the scheduler does not check Node conditions; instead the scheduler checks taints.
 This assures that Node conditions don't affect what's scheduled onto the Node.
 The user can choose to ignore some of the Node's problems (represented as Node conditions) by adding appropriate Pod tolerations.

-Starting in Kubernetes 1.8, the DaemonSet controller automatically adds the following `NoSchedule` tolerations to all daemons, to prevent DaemonSets from breaking.
+The DaemonSet controller automatically adds the following `NoSchedule` tolerations to all daemons, to prevent DaemonSets from breaking.

   * `node.kubernetes.io/memory-pressure`
   * `node.kubernetes.io/disk-pressure`